You are here

 - Meet with your professional or faculty advisor to get started.

-- You'll use the Academic Planning Form to obtain and document official study abroad course approvals prior to departure.
+- You'll use the Academic Planning Form to obtain and document the official study abroad course approvals prior to departure.

 - Check the Study Abroad Course Database to see if a course has been reviewed by UMD.
 If it’s listed, you don’t need to get it reviewed, and you can just list the course on your planning form.

 - If a course is not listed or is expiring—don't worry!
 Check out the foreign university's website to look for courses you're interested in taking.
 Then get those courses reviewed by downloading and following instructions on the Academic Planning Form.
 Refer to the UMD Department directory to identify which department should review your course.

 - To request a syllabus for a course you would like reviewed, complete the Syllabus Request Form.
 The Study Abroad office will request the syllabus from the foreign university and forward it to you.
 This process can take some time, so please plan accordingly.